rcarmo/onepage-by-spec/decisions.md

 - **Rationale**: To assist users in understanding dashboard functionalities.
 - **Implementation**: Included a documentation footer with usage instructions, which hides upon user interaction.

-## 12. Editing and Saving
+## 12. Editing Links
 - **Rationale**: To allow users to modify link configurations directly from the browser.
 - **Implementation**: An edit button (initially partially transparent, becoming fully opaque on hover) is provided at the bottom right with a Unicode symbol for editing.
-Clicking the button opens an overlay with a flexbox layout that centers a non-resizable textarea (using the system monospace font) and includes two buttons ("Apply" and "Save") styled to match the keyboard indicator, positioned beneath the textarea.
+Clicking the button opens an overlay with a flexbox layout that centers a non-resizable textarea (using the system monospace font).
 The overlay occupies at least 50% of the viewport height and is styled to match the typeahead floating results.
-The "Apply" button re-parses and updates the link data, and the "Save" button dismisses the overlay before downloading the entire HTML file.
+The "Apply" button re-parses and updates the link data.
 The overlay can also be dismissed by pressing the Escape key, which disables the keyboard indicator.

+## 13. Saving Changes
+- **Rationale**: To allow users to save modifications to link configurations directly from the browser.
+- **Implementation**: The "Save" button dismisses the overlay and downloads the entire HTML file.
+The overlay is styled to match the typeahead floating results and ensures a seamless user experience.